Gazprom: Sanctions

 Following Russia's continued aggression towards Ukraine, the US tightened its debt financing restrictions on Gazprombank on 17 July 2014.
-On 12 September 2014, the United States barred U.S. persons from selling goods and services to Gazprom and Gazprom Neft.
+On 12 September 2014, the United States barred U.S. persons from selling goods and services to Gazprom and Gazprom Neft in connection with certain deepwater, Arctic offshore and shale projects.
 On 31 July 2014, the EU placed financial restrictions on Gazprombank.
-On 9 September 2014, the EU placed financial restrictions on Gazprom Neft.
+On 8 September 2014, the EU placed financial restrictions on Gazprom Neft.

 In April 2018, the United States placed CEO Alexey Miller among the Specially Designated Nationals.
 This sanction bars U.S. individuals and entities from having any dealings with him.
-Entities outside U.S. jurisdiction may also face punishment if the U.S. government deems they are aiding a sanctioned entity.
-Miller himself claimed to be proud of the sanction: “Not being included in the first list I even had some doubts – may be something is wrong (with me)?
+Entities outside the U.S. jurisdiction may also face punishment if the U.S. government deems they are aiding a sanctioned entity.
+Miller himself claimed to be proud of the sanction: "Not being included in the first list I even had some doubts – may be something is wrong (with me)?
 But I am finally included.
-This means that we are doing everything right,” Miller said through his spokesman.
+This means that we are doing everything right," Miller said through his spokesman.

 In December 2019, the U.S. sanctioned firms involved in the Nord Stream 2 project.

 On 24 February 2022, upon the 2022 Russian invasion of Ukraine, the U.S. expanded penalties on Nord Stream 2 AG, a subsidiary of Gazprom, and sanctioned its CEO Matthias Warnig.
 It also expanded debt and equity prohibitions against Gazprombank, Gazprom, and Gazprom Neft.
 In addition, following the invasion, in March 2022 the European Union formally approved a ban on investments in the Russian energy sector, including Gazprom Neft.

-Due to economic sanctions, Gazprom took the unprecedented step of suspending dividends for the first time since 1998.
+The UK banned Gazprom from its debt and equity markets on 2 March 2022, sanctioned Gazprombank on 24 March 2022, and Gazprom board members on 1 March 2023.
+Gazprom Energy, a UK firm, stated that "supplies 20.8% of non-domestic gas volume in Great Britain.
+We source our gas through commodity exchanges in exactly the same way as our competitors and we do not depend on gas supplies from Russia."